YixinLi99/Cluster-HPC-Tutorial/Cluster.md

 To load the modules: ```module load gaussian/g16.a03-avx
 gaussian/g16.a03-avx2
 gaussian/g16.a03-sse4_2```
+if you forget the final several words, e.g. `module load multi...`, just click `tap`, the systerm will fill it for you.

 To transfer files: `scp`, `sftp`, `XShell`

+for `sftp`, just `sftp yixinli@159.226.64.67`, then you can type `put` to upload files onto slurm, and `get` to download files to local computer.

 #### Sample Slurm scripts
 ```